-Vida recommends that you read the entirety of this Disclosure Statement and Vida's Plan, so that you can compare Vida's Plan to the other plans, and then make an informed decision on how to make your election and cast your vote.
-Vida believes that its Plan provides the best alternative for, and maximizes the returns to, holders of Claims and Equity Interests.
-That is because, among other things, Vida services policies and manages funds and investors every day, as part of its normal business.
-Vida will do everything necessary to service the Policies and Life Partners' investors, manage the Policy portfolio, the Policy Fund and investor accounts, and otherwise maximize the return to investors, without the need for any third party servicers, trustees or managers.
-This vertical integration keeps all tasks in-house and thereby reduces third party costs.
+Vida recommends that, after you have read the entirety of this Disclosure Statement and Vida's Plan, you vote to ACCEPT the Vida Plan.
+Vida believes that its Plan provides the maximum returns to holders of Fractional Interest Claims.
+Based on the calculations set forth on Exhibit J, which are derived from the exact same numbers used by the Trustee and the Committee in their plan, Vida believes that its Plan will return up to approximately \$111 million more to investors than the Trustee/Committee Plan.
+In addition, because Vida services policies and manages funds and investors every day as part of its normal business operations, it is uniquely positioned as a "one stop shop" to handle all investor needs following confirmation.
+This includes things such as servicing the Policies, communicating with and preparing reports for investors, managing the Policy portfolio, managing the Policy Fund, managing investor accounts, and otherwise maximizing economic returns to investors.
+Vida's vertical integration keeps all tasks in-house and thereby reduces third party costs.
 Vida's Plan is simple (as compared to the other proposed plans), and Vida is a "one-stop-shop" with extensive expertise doing exactly what LPI's investors need to receive the maximum return on their investments.
 As set forth more fully below, Vida is charging just one fee to manage investors and the Policy portfolio and service the Policies, and is reserving only a portion of what the other parties are reserving for post-confirmation operations.
-Put another way, Vida's plan is the least expensive for investors.
+Put another way, Vida's Plan is the least expensive for investors.